How to transfer photos from an iPhone to a Mac

 Transferring iPhone photos and videos to your Mac can save precious space on your mobile device.
 Plus, it’s easier to edit and retouch when you’ve got a larger screen with a higher resolution, not to mention that native Mac tools allow you to convert, resize, and organize your images in no time.
-In this article, we’ll cover the three quickest ways to transfer your images over.
+In this article, we’ll cover the four quickest ways to transfer your images over.

 The best ways to transfer photos from an iPhone to a Mac

 Because iPhone and Mac are parts of the Apple ecosystem, there are multiple ways to connect them and move content around.
 Some involve using a USB cable, others work wirelessly.
 These methods have proven the handiest in our experience:

 - Import pictures to the Photos app